dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/alias.md

 <Tabs>
 <TabItem value="model" label="Models">

-Specify a custom alias for a model in your `dbt_project.yml` file.
+Specify a custom alias for a model in your `dbt_project.yml` file or config block.

 For example, if you have a model that calculates `sales_total` and want to give it a more user-friendly alias, you can alias it like this: